JoelMbuyi05/vscode-theme-generator/README.md

 # vscode-theme-generator

-The VS Code Theme Generator is a web application that allows users to create customized Visual Studio Code color themes.
+The VS Code Theme Generator is a web application that enables users to create, customize, and export beautiful Visual Studio Code color themes effortlessly.
+Design unique themes with a modern UI, live preview, and one-click JSON export—no manual JSON editing required.
-It provides a clean UI, live preview, and built-in exporting features, making it simple to design unique themes without manually editing JSON files.

 # 🛠 Technologies Used